brazvo/ng-cv/README.md

 # Angular Curriculum Vitae

-This is base skeleton for angular application
+This is Angular version of my CV

 ## Dependencies